-U.S. employers may sponsor a skilled or unskilled worker for H2B visa to meet temporary or seasonal needs in order to fill a position for which a qualified U.S. worker is not available.
+U.S. employers sponsor skilled and unskilled workers for H2B visas to meet temporary or seasonal needs in order to fill positions for which qualified U.S. workers are not available.

 Know Their Job Well And Perform It Flawlessly

 “Don’t do the mistake we did and try to save few bucks going with nonprofessionals and sole practitioners!
 It will end up not only costing you much more in the long run, but also putting your status in jeopardy which can have a priceless impact.
 It is one of the most important steps in your life.”